PRICKLY PEAR GUN CLUB

 - Be familiar with common gun and ammunition malfunctions and how to correct them.
 Keep the gun under control in the dominant hand and pointed down-range at all times.

 - Never stand on the firing line or handle a gun while others are down-range.
+All shooters will be in the “Ready” or “Spectator” area.

 - Stop shooting immediately when the command “Cease Fire” is given.
 Anyone on the range can call this command if they believe unsafe conditions exist.
 It is always best to err to the side of right and call “Cease Fire” if one deems it necessary.